 Source: GlobalData Patent Analytics

 Saudi Aramco is the leading crude oil producer in the world.
 It is focusing on hydrogen as an alternate energy source and pursued green hydrogen technology development, announcing several green hydrogen projects, including its ambitious Neom Helios hydrogen project.
 This is in line with Saudi Arabia’s long-term goal of being a major supplier of green hydrogen.

 Siemens entered a joint venture partnership with Air Liquide to produce industrial-scale renewable hydrogen electrolyzers.
 Production of electrolysis stacks at their multi-gigawatt electrolyzer facility in Berlin is expected to start in 2023 and ramp up to an annual production capacity of three gigawatts by 2025.

 Repsol has partnered with Spanish gas provider Enagas and other research institutes to develop hydrogen technology.
 As part of its hydrogen strategy, the company will invest EUR2.5 billion (US$2.9 billion) in the hydrogen value chain by 2030.

 TotalEnergies is involved in the H2 Mobility joint venture in Germany, with Air Liquide, Linde, Daimler, Hyundai, OMV, and Shell, to develop hydrogen mobility.
 In January 2021, the company signed a cooperation agreement with Engie to develop, design, build, and operate the Masshylia green hydrogen project in France.

-To further understand the key themes and technologies disrupting the oil & gas industry, access GlobalData’s latest thematic research report on Top 20 Oil & Gas Themes 2022.
+To further understand the key themes and technologies disrupting the oil & gas industry, access GlobalData’s latest thematic research report on ESG (Environmental, Social, and Governance) in Oil and Gas.